 The VAT digital package is the most comprehensive VAT reform in recent European history.
-The reason for the measure is that increasing cross-border movement of goods sold through online channels has overburdened the resources of Europe’s customs and tax authorities.
-According to the EU Commission, the numerous tax loopholes for online retailers has resulted in an estimated annual loss of EUR 50 billion in tax revenues.
+The measure is because the increasing cross-border movement of goods sold through online channels has overburdened the resources of Europe’s customs and tax authorities.
+According to the EU Commission, the numerous tax loopholes for online merchants have resulted in an estimated annual loss of EUR 50 billion in tax revenues.
 The EU wants to fight tax fraud by modernizing the VAT regulations.
-But this poses a number of challenges for companies and consumers.
+But this poses several challenges for companies and consumers.

 EUR 22 exemption limit no longer applies